NathanDraco22/fastapi-onion-template/README.md

 - `core/`
 Contains crucial, shared functionalities beyond simple CRUD, such as notifications, emails, or payment processing.
 These are core business actions interacting across the system.

-- `modules/`
+- `repos/`
-Holds entity-specific logic, with a dedicated folder per entity (e.g., modules/v1/user/).
-Each module encapsulates an entity's CRUD operations, including its repository, controller, and data models (e.g., Create, Update, InDb).
+Holds entity-specific logic, with a dedicated folder per entity (e.g., repos/v1/user/).
+Each repository encapsulates an entity's CRUD operations.

 - `responses/`
 Contains Pydantic models for API responses, which may differ from internal data models.
 These models can also be versioned.